MetExplore/dexom-python/README.md

  - download version 12.10 or higher of the appropriate installer for your operating system
  - install the solver

-You must then update the PYTHONPATH environment variable by adding the directory containing the `setup.py` file appropriate for your OS and python version
+You must then update the environment variable named PYTHONPATH (in Linux) or Path (in Windows) by adding the directory containing the `setup.py` file appropriate for your OS and python version
-Alternatively, run `python "C:\Program Files\IBM\ILOG\CPLEX_Studio1210\python\setup.py" install` and/or `pip install cplex==12.10`
+Alternatively, run `python "C:\Program Files\IBM\ILOG\CPLEX_Studio1210\python\setup.py" install` and/or `pip install cplex==12.10` (with the appropriate CPLEX version number)

-## Functions
+## Available functions

 These are the different functions which are available for context-specific metabolic subnetwork extraction